How to Fix Low Water Pressure in the Shower: 16 Tips

 8. Fix or replace the mixing valve

-Buy a new mixing valve then have the plumber replace it for you.
-Mixing valves are quite complex and need someone with experience and the needed skills.
+Buy a new mixing valve, then have the plumber replace it.
+Mixing valves are quite complex and require someone with experience and the needed skills.

 For leaking pipes, seal the leaks with glue, tape, or a pipe sleeve.
 If the pipe is damaged beyond repair, simply replace that particular pipe or section with a new one.